local-ch/lhs/README.md

 ## Becomes

-Based on ActiveRecord's implementation of [becomes](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-becomes), LHS implements `becomes` too.
+Based on [ActiveRecord's implementation](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-becomes), LHS implements `becomes`, too.
 It's a way to convert records of a certain type A to another certain type B.

-_NOTE: RPC-style actions, that are discouraged in REST anyway, can be covered with functionality too.
-See the following example._
+_NOTE: RPC-style actions, that are discouraged in REST anyway, are utilizable with this functionality, too.
+See the following example:_

 ```ruby
 class Location < LHS::Record